 There’s only one thing left to do now, and it’s probably the hardest, least exciting, and riskiest part.
 That’s to reduce ties to your current location.
 That means addressing your outgoings.
 Pay off debts or set up manageable payment plans, cancel gym memberships, and subscription services.
 Sell or rent out your house and car; sell or donate your belongings aside from the necessities, or put them into storage.
 In essence, you must live like a digital nomad now.

-The next, perhaps more daunting (or incredibly liberating!), stage is to resign from your job.
-Hopefully, you’ve put away a little savings.
+The next, perhaps more daunting (or incredibly liberating!) stage is to resign from your job.
+Hopefully, you’ve put away some savings.
 You’ll want a small nest egg to fall back on for those periods between work opportunities or just to come home if it doesn’t work out.
 There’s nothing wrong with that; the main thing is that you tried it!